Economy of the Pskov Republic

+The economy of the Pskov Republic (1348–1510) was dominated by merchants trading to and from the city of Pskov (originally Pleskov) and the associated Pskov Land, primarily via the river Velikaya and connected waterways.
+It also had well-developed farming, fishing, blacksmithing, jewellery-making and construction industries.

-Pskov has always played a special role in Russian trade with the West.
+Pskov played a special role in medieval Russian trade with the West.
 Archaeological data shows the presence of imported goods in Pskov in the 10th and 11th centuries.
-This was due to the extensive trade contacts of Russian cities with Scandinavia, which was the source of Russian military elite since the 10th century.
-Archaeological excavation of Pskov necropolis in 2003 - 2004 revealed a high social status and Scandinavian origin of the buried.
-Large variety of around 60 found articles, among them Byzantine coins, bronze and copper items, confirms that Pskov was not an economically isolated region and shows extensive military and trade contacts with both the West and the East.
+This was due to the extensive trade contacts of Kievan Rus' cities with Scandinavia, which was the major source of the Rus' military elite since the 10th century.
+Archaeological excavation of the Pskov necropolis in 2003–2004 revealed a high social status and Scandinavian origin of the buried.
+Large variety of around 60 found articles, among them Byzantine coins, bronze and copper items, confirmed that Pskov was not an economically isolated region, and showed extensive military and commercial contacts with both the West and the East.

-Pskov republic started to be recognized as a sovereign state after Treaty of Bolotovo was concluded in 1348, which granted political independence from the Novgorod Republic.
-This happened just ten years before the establishment of the Hanseatic League - commercial and defensive confederation of merchant guilds and their market towns, which played a major part in Pskov economic development.
+The Pskov Republic received recognition as a sovereign state after the Treaty of Bolotovo was concluded in 1348, which granted political independence from the Novgorod Republic.
+This happened just ten years before the establishment of the Hanseatic League, the late medieval northern European commercial and defensive confederation of merchant guilds and their market towns situated along the coasts of the Baltic and North Seas, which played a major part in Pskov's economic development.